remona-minett/rm-os/README.md

 - Run `setup.exe` and follow installation.
 - If you recieve prompts about unverified publisher, click install anyway, or a similar button.
 - It should place a shortcut on the desktop and open itself.
-# planned additions
-- Modular program additions, such as being able to add your own programs, or simply link to existing ones.